 Choosing a Wood Species

-Provenance: i.e., Where does the wood flooring come from?
+Where does the wood flooring come from?
 Wood flooring falls into either domestic or exotic species.
-Domestic species--oak, maple, beech--tend to be cheaper and have milder coloration.
-Exotic hardwood flooring--ipe, kempas, anything "Brazilian"--may have dramatically contrasting colors and be harder woods.
+Domestic species, such as oak, maple, or beech tend to be cheaper and have milder coloration.
+Exotic hardwood flooring, like ipe, kempas, anything "Brazilian" may have dramatically contrasting colors and be harder woods.

 - Maple: Maple is a close-grained light wood with a creamy color.

 - Red Oak: Possibly the most popular solid hardwood floor species, red oak has a pink tinge and an open grain.
 It is relatively inexpensive.